exercism/csharp/exercises/dominoes/README.md

 Some test cases may use duplicate stones in a chain solution, assume that multiple Domino sets are being used.

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+## Further information

+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page](http://exercism.io/languages/csharp/resources).

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.